elnurveliyev13/flashcards/GESTURE_CONTROLS.md

 ## Overview

 The Study tab now supports intuitive touch gestures for a more natural mobile learning experience.
-All gestures are fully customizable through the Settings panel.
+Gestures are always enabled and optimized for the best learning workflow.

 ---